firewalld.richlanguage — Rich Language Documentation

 Limitlimit value="rate/duration"It is possible to limit Log, Audit and Action.
 A rule using this tag will match until this limit is reached.
 The rate is a natural positive number [1, ..]
 The duration is of "s", "m", "h", "d". "s" means seconds, "m" minutes, "h" hours and "d" days.
 Maximum limit value is "2/d", which means at maximum two matches per day.

-Information about logging and actionsLogging can be done with the log and also with audit.
+Information about logging and actionsLogging can be done with the log and audit actions.
 A new chain is added to all zones: zone_log.
-This will be jumped into before the deny chain to be able to have a proper ordering.The rules or parts of them are placed in separate chains according to the action of the rule:
+This will be jumped into before the deny chain to be able to have a proper ordering.The rules or parts of them are placed in separate chains according to the priority and action of the rule:

 These are examples of how to specify rich language rules.
 This format (i.e. one string that specifies whole rule) uses for example